ljbelenky/Capstone/Readme.md

 #### Disclaimer:
 The methods and technology presented in this project are not intended to substitute for the judgment and experience of an actual art historian.
 If you require the services of an art historian, please hang up immediately and contact the Association of Art Historians at www.aah.org.uk

+#### Further Disclaimer:
+Is this really the best way to solve this problem?
+Does it make sense to use a round-robin approach and an SVC?
+Does this scale well?
+Is it easy to train?
+Is it robust and extensible?

+None of the above.
+I took this approach because I was interested in building neural networks from the ground up, in being able to watch things break and get them working again.
+Maybe later I'll work on a more robust approach.

 ## Methodology